-When we receive a boat we are extremely cautious with what may or may not been done to the steel or paintwork by any previous painter, this can cause serious problems at any stage over the next few weeks or years this is due to a number of hidden factors here are just a couple to name a few;
+When we receive a boat we are extremely cautious with what may or may not have been done to the steel or paintwork by any previous painter, this can cause serious problems at any stage over the next few weeks, months or years this is due to a number of hidden factors here are just a couple to name a few;

 - Poor quality paint

 - Lack of paint applied over the years enabling the mill scale to draw closer to the surface